learn-co-curriculum/precollege-summer-advanced-web-design-track/day-07/lectures/final-project/README.md

 	* Interactive Comic

 ### Conclusion/So What?
-+ From this point, you an hour to come up with your ideas and get them approved by a teacher.
++ From this point, you hav about an hour to come up with your ideas and get them approved by a teacher.
 After that, you'll have about 17 hours over the next three and a half days to build out your projects - keep your timeframe in mind when choosing what to build!

 ### Hints and Hurdles